Elvis Costello: Family background

 Costello's mother, Lillian MacManus (née Ablett, 1927–2021), was born and raised in Toxteth, Liverpool, the daughter of a gas-main layer and a mother who became increasingly disabled by rheumatoid arthritis as Lillian grew up.
 Responsible for caring for her younger brother and sick mother, Lillian left school at 13 and took the first of a series of jobs at music stores.
 After moving to London with her future husband Ross in 1951, she took a job in the record department in Selfridges department store and continued selling records through the 1960s.
 Even after she no longer worked selling records, Lillian maintained a keen interest in a wide variety of music, including the popular music of the day.

-Costello's father, Ross MacManus (1927–2011), was a professional trumpet player and singer, born and raised in Birkenhead, across the River Mersey from Liverpool.
+Costello's father, Ross MacManus, was a professional trumpet player and singer, born and raised in Birkenhead, across the River Mersey from Liverpool.
 He began his career in music in the late 1940s, playing trumpet in bebop bands in Birkenhead and Liverpool.
-He segued to playing trumpet and singing in modern jazz bands after moving to London in 1951.
-By 1954, he was sufficiently well known for his son's birth to be announced in the New Musical Express.
-From 1955 to 1968, he was a featured singer in the Joe Loss Orchestra, one of Britain's most popular big bands.
-Ross had a solo cabaret act from 1969 through the 1990s, playing workingmen's social clubs in Scotland, Wales, and the north of England.
+He switched to playing trumpet and singing in modern jazz bands after moving to London in 1951.
+By 1954 he was sufficiently well known for his son's birth to be announced in the New Musical Express.
+From 1955 to 1968 he was a featured singer in the Joe Loss Orchestra, one of Britain's most popular big bands.
+Ross had a solo cabaret act from 1969 into the 1990s, playing workingmen's social clubs in Scotland, Wales, and the north of England.
 Ross recorded for small record labels under a variety of aliases, including Day Costello – Costello being Ross's paternal grandmother's maiden name.
 He also recorded advertising jingles.
-In 1973, he sang the "Secret Lemonade Drinker" jingle featured in a series of advertisements for R. Whites, with Costello on backing vocals.
-(Note: Some sources incorrectly state that Ross is the actor seen singing the jingle in the television ads, the writer of the jingle, or both.
-The onscreen actor is Julian Chagrin.
-The jingle was written by Rod Allen, the jingle-writing member for the advertising agency Allen, Brady, and Marsh.)

 Ross's father, Patrick Matthew McManus, (Note: Ross changed the spelling of his surname to MacManus early in his career as a musician.) known as Pat, was also a professional musician.
-Pat was raised in an orphanage from age eight, where he learned to play trumpet.
+From the age of eight, Pat was raised in an orphanage where he learned to play trumpet.
 He later played trumpet as an army bandsman, a ship's musician for the White Star Line, and an orchestra musician in music halls and in theatres showing silent films.
 Costello has said that Pat, being the first in the family to make a career in music, is the reason he himself is a musician.